Assistance Dogs

 We have answered the most frequently asked questions below.
 If you have another one, please don't hesitate to give us a call or contact us.

-Can my existing dog qualify as an Assistance Dog?
+Can my current dog qualify as an Assistance Dog?

 Yes and No. According to the law as long as your dog is able to meet the criteria they can qualify as an assistance dog.
 While this approach appeals to many owners it is not without challenges.
 For example, Guide Dogs are specifically bred for temperament and trainability, traits that increase their chances of completing their training.
-They are brought up by experienced "puppy raisers" and receive extensive role training before being matched with a potential client.
-An owner aiming to qualify their own dog must be able to participate in the socialisation and foundation training of their dog.
+They are brought up by experienced "puppy raisers" and receive extensive professional training before being matched with a potential client.
+Even with these advantages only 50% of candidates become certified Guide Dogs.

 Can you help me buy an Assistance Dog?